alexzhang1030/ss/README.md

 ### Default Support Website

-IF Your custom website name is the same as default, it will override default website.
+If Your custom website name is the same as default, it will override default website.

 ```ts
 [